clarkio/vscode-twitch-highlighter/README.md

 6. Hit `Disconnected` at the bottom right of VS Code to connect

+## Twitch Commands

+To highlight a line, use:

+        !highlight <LineNumber> OR !line <LineNumber>

+To unhighlight a line, use:

+        !line !<LineNumber>

 ## Extension Settings

 - `twitchhighlighter.channels`: The channel name(s) to connect to on Twitch.